grumpydumpty/tanzu/CONTRIBUTING.md

 When opening a new issue, try to roughly follow the commit message format conventions above.

-## Finding Contributions to Work On

-Looking at the existing issues is a great way to find something to contribute on.
-If you have an idea you'd like to discuss, [open a discussion](https://github.com/rainpole/packer-vsphere/discussions).

 ## Licensing

-See the [LICENSE](LICENSE) file for our project's licensing.
+See the `LICENSE` file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

 We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.